Dodecatemoria: Calculation

 Within each sign, the dodecatemoria are arranged beginning with the sign itself and proceeding in the normal order.
 Thus, the first dodecatemorion in Virgo is Virgo and the last is Leo.

 Hellenistic computation

 Let T be a point at degree D of sign S. Add 12×D degrees to the beginning of sign S.

 For example, to find the dodecatemorion of Capricorn 17, multiply 17 by 12 to get 204, and move 204° past the beginning of Capricorn.
 One arrives at Cancer 24.
-Cancer is the seventh dodecatemorion of Capricorn, corresponding to Capricon 15–17.5°.
+Cancer is the seventh dodecatemorion of Capricorn, corresponding to Capricorn 15–17.5°.
 At the same time, Cancer 24 can be given as the exact "dodecatemorion" of Capricorn 17.

 In Manilius's Astronomica the dodecatemoria are further subdivided into five half-degree parts, each corresponding to a planet.

 Babylonian computation

 In an alternative and seemingly older Mesopotamian system, the dodecatemorion of a point in the heavens is computed by adding the degree multiplied twelvefold not to 0° of its sign but to the exact degree in question.

 In symbolic terms: Let T be a point at degree D of sign S. Add 12×D degrees to D. Or, equivalently, add 13×D to S.

 The result is a micro-zodiac of thirteen sections, with the first and thirteenth identical, and 13° movement per day.